 Sardinian history is as convoluted as that of its neighbour, having been a Roman province before being variously ravaged by Vandals, Ostrogoths, Byzantines and Saracens, later ruled by Spain before finally becoming Italian.

-Alghero is a mediaeval walled town made up of Spanish-style Gothic buildings set amid groves of olive and parasol pine trees.
+Alghero is a medieval walled town made up of Spanish-style Gothic buildings set amid groves of olive and parasol pine trees.
 The old town is a charming warren of narrow streets beneath turreted ramparts dominated by the Gothic-style duomo and its octagonal campanile bell tower.

 Sailing along Sardinia’s north-western coast from Alghero, we found it beautiful yet exposed, and somewhat inhospitable, at the mercy of wind and waves travelling long distances across the western Mediterranean.
 Apart from a few safe harbours, it offers little shelter in bad weather.
 In contrast, the north coast is very indented with many bays with superb anchorages and beaches.